Jenny99-Alca/Final_Project/README.md

 ------------------------
 The following scripts do as follows:

 For this project, A REST API backend for the restaurant 'Dosa' was created.
-We imported SQLite3 and fast API into our scripts to initialize a database and then, used a web API to make updates to the database/data on the front end as the client.
+We imported and used SQLite3 and FAST API (there are more, but these are the most important modules) in our scripts to initialize a database, query, set rules, and create a web API to make updates to the database/data through the front end as the "client".

-To be imported: sqlite3, FAST API, and uvicorn in order to begin.
+To be installed: sqlite3, FastAPI, and uvicorn in order to begin.

 The client/user will have access to create, read, update, or delete from three objects: customers, items, and orders.
 This will be done on the front end through FAST API (a web API).
 We will have the ability to complete these actions with methods: POST, GET, DELETE, and PUT (in the main.py file).